atamsingh/comp2401/examReview.md

 Fixed chunk of memory is filled before being passed to the reciever

 Good for large chunks of data.
-More efficient. (think cargo ships)
+More efficient.

 **Line Buffer**